FREQUENTLY ASKED QUESTIONS

 7) I am an artist from overseas.
 Can I send my work to Sweet ‘Art to be exhibited and will you send it back if unsold?

 Yes.
 Do take a look at our terms and conditions regarding the sending of works to us, and about how we manage return postage if works go unsold.
+We can also offer to print digital work in the UK.

 8) If accepted, can I change the details of the work, such as title and price after I have completed the submissions form?

-Yes, if you do so soon after receiving your acceptance email.
+We prefer that you submit the final information on your submission form but if you are submitting for work in progress, you may amend details if you do so soon after receiving your acceptance email.
 Please note that the details given on your form will be used in various ways such as being included in a catalogue, on labels accompanying the work in the gallery space or on our website or press releases.
 Please make information as accurate as possible on your submissions form for this reason.

 9) Can my work be for sale if I exhibit it with Sweet ‘Art?